RESTORATIVE PRACTICES BLOG

 LJ Sayers is a restorative practitioner, trainer, mum, partner, mediocre saxophonist and excellent chocolate quality controller.

-I don't know about you, but for me these moments are laced with fear.
+I often find myself standing in front of people, holding my breath, trying very hard not to say the words that I am feeling?
+These moments are laced with fear.
 Fear that I will burn my bridges, get my card marked, appear like a victim, appear like a bully, lose control, be wrong, be right, cry, stumble, say the wrong words, be laughed at, be ridiculed, be rejected, excluded, humiliated.
 The list goes on, and it is long!

 Our biggest challenge to speaking our truth is our belief that being vulnerable is weakness.
 Vulnerability, that moment when you put yourself out there with no safety net, risking judgement and rejection is not weakness, it is courage beyond belief.
 Practising that courage is painful.
 But there are boundaries you can work within to survive doing this hugely important but difficult work in yourself and with others.